pifantastic/grunt-s3/README.md

 * **gzip** - (*boolean*) If true, uploads will be gzip-encoded.
 * **gzipExclude** - (*array*) Define extensions of files you don't want to run gzip on, an array of strings ie: `['.jpg', '.jpeg', '.png']`.
 * **upload** - (*array*) An array of objects, each object representing a file upload and containing a `src` and a `dest`.
 Any of the above values may also be overriden.
+Passing `rel:DIR` will cause the filesnames to be expanded so that wild cards are not passed to the source name.
 * **download** - (*array*) An array of objects, each object representing a file download and containing a `src` and a `dest`.
 Any of the above values may also be overriden.
 * **del** - (*array*) An array of objects, each object containing a `src` to delete from s3.
 Any of the above values may also be overriden.
+* **sync** - (*array*) An array of ojects, each oject containing a `src` and `dest`.
+Default behavior is to only upload new files (that don't exist).
+Adding `verify:true` forces an MD5 hash and Modified time check prior to overwriting the server files.
 * **debug** - (*boolean*) If true, no transfers with S3 will occur, will print all actions for review by user

 ### Example